opentoonz/opentoonz_docs/source/applying_special_fx.rst

     - Click and drag to select a group of nodes.

-    - Ctrl-click (PC) or Cmd-click (Mac) to add a node to, or remove it from the selection.
+    - Ctrl-click (PC) or Cmd-click (macOS) to add a node to, or remove it from the selection.

     .. note:: *Links* can be selected together with nodes (see  :ref:`Editing the FX Schematic <editing_the_fx_schematic>`  ).